Best Practices for Billing Managers

 • Payer Mix

-This report tracks reimbursements through the current month via electronic EOB or manual posting, and it can also pull previous payment data that's been uploaded to the system.
-With the Claim Payments Report, you’re looking to see if the outcome of your team's efforts are paying off as expected.
+• The Claim Payments Report tracks reimbursements through the current month via electronic EOB or manual posting, and it can also pull previous payment data that's been uploaded to the system.
+With the Claim Payments Report, you’re looking to see if your team's efforts is paying off as expected.

 Your team isn’t the only performance you want to monitor - we know you’re looking at payers too.
 Since your top payers are responsible for much of your practice revenue, monitor them for underpayments monthly by reviewing payments routinely and tracking how much you collect from each payer.